 CRD IV has also increased transparency requirements concerning the activities of institutions which operate on a multinational basis.
 Regulated firms are required to disclose annually information on a consolidated basis for the financial year.

 Based on the above and the type and services of each firm, a number of reports are required to be submitted to regulators on a frequent basis.
-Investment Firms have to comply with all their obligations, irrespective whether reporting or not, monitor their capital adequacy levels on a continuous basis and assess the impact of any business decision proactively to avoid any negative consequences on these capital levels.
+Banks and Investment Firms have to comply with all their obligations, irrespective whether reporting or not, monitor their capital adequacy and liquidity levels on a continuous basis and assess the impact of any business decision proactively to avoid any negative consequences on these capital and liquidity levels.

 If you need help completing the online registration form, please give us a call at 2227 4470 or email us at email@example.com

 This course is intended for Risk Managers, Compliance Officers, Internal Auditors, CFOs and other risk takers of Investment Firms.

 If you would like to discuss bringing this or another topic to your organization on an in-house basis please call us at 22274470 or email us at firstname.lastname@example.org.